vonhathanh/ForexBot/README.md

 - Overfit one batch of dataset to test model ability
 - Implement save and restore model functionality
 # Notes:
+- Price changes dramatically in 15 mins before and 1h mins after critical news
 - MT4 time zone: UTC+3, history calendar time zone: UTC-4, our data timezone: UTC-5
 - Setup end-to-end training/evalution skeleton first + get dump baselines.
 - Fix random seed, start simple first, don't add too many features to our model
 - Complexity only one at a time (plug signal in one by one)
 - M15 time frame data contains about 200k records, we may want to switch to smaller time frame for more data
 - Right now we have reduced the spread to 0.1, in reality the spread will be 0.3 or higher,
 we need to test it against higher spread